jcalado/rt-4d-fw-beta/README.md

 The build in this repository has feature parity with Radtel's original firmware, but probably has some bugs.
 Since there is a lot of code and a lot of ways to trigger every feature/quirk of the firmware, I was not able to test everything.

+# Changelog

+- The original.bin is a version of the firmware that is largely unmodified from the original excepted for some bug fixes.
+No UI changes or extra features.
+- The extra.bin is a version that has extra changes and features:
+  - A modified DMR screen that works with both promiscuous and non promiscuous modes.
+  - Toggling promiscuous mode displays correctly on the screen.
+  - A small P is displayed on the bottom of the screen when Promiscuous mode is enabled.
+  - New menu "Extra        16" with TX Backlight and Voltage Show.
+    - The backlight can be turned off after 5 seconds of TX'ing.
+    - The battery voltage can be displayed instead of a meter.
+  - Scan Direction replaced with Scan Duration (duration of time spent on a single frequency before moving on)
+  - The address book and contacts functions can be bound to the side keys and the long press keys.
+  - The green key long press behaviour can also be modified to invoke the contacts instead.
+  - When editing a text or number field, the editor will place the cursor at the end of the field.
+  - The default for a new ID is now 0 instead of 1, so that the editor starts with an empty field.
+  - Some measurement units were chaned to lower case.
+  - The call log now shows "From" and "To" IDs, which is useful for promiscuous mode.
+In addition, leading zeroes are trimmed.

 # DISCLAIMER

 While efforts have been made to avoid bugs that could corrupt your SPI flash, IT IS IMPERATIVE THAT USERS MAKE A BACKUP OF IT.